AntoninHuaut/EtuEDT/README.md

 ## Running Locally
 > The use of the application requires changes in the code
-> Timetables must be shared with the main account used

 ```shell
 $ git clone https://github.com/Manerr/EtuEDT.git && cd EtuEDT/